Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Leveraging a mix of KPI types ensures a comprehensive, nuanced view of your company's performance.
 Remember, KPIs help align teams to your strategic vision, so keep in mind the business outcomes you want to drive with your KPIs.
 Here are the seven main types of KPIs.

-6. Leading KPIs: These are future-looking performance indicators, which guide strategic planning and keep you ahead of the curve (example: sales pipeline)
+These are future-looking performance indicators, which guide strategic planning and keep you ahead of the curve (example: sales pipeline).
+Leading and lagging indicators can be used side by side to get a good idea of how future goals will be impacted by past performance.

-In your pursuit of aligned strategy execution, it’s important to understand the crossover of these KPIs and how to use each type for your organization’s unique goals.
+Lagging indicators are vital.
+In your pursuit of aligned strategy execution, it’s important to understand the crossover of these KPIs and how to use each type to track progress for your organization’s unique goals.

 While knowing what KPIs measure and track is useful, knowing why you need KPIs is the first step in creating and managing them more effectively.